 The intensity of these cravings should not be underestimated.
 If you are dependent on heroin and you intend to stop using the drug, it’s vital to have an appropriate course of treatment lined up.

 What can you expect from that?

-Heroin Withdrawal Treatment Plan
+Heroin Withdrawal Help